slybit/blueknx2mqtt/README.md

 middle              |   ...
 sub                 |   ...
-dpt                 |   Datapoint type of GA if provided in ETS export, not present otherwise val                 |   Translated value of the KNX data (if DPT known through the ETS export), or &nbsp;              |   raw binary data as hex string (e.g., 0x07A4) raw                 |   "true" if value is a raw hex string, not present otherwise response            |   "true" if this was a RESPONSE to a read request, not present otherwise
+dpt                 |   Datapoint type of GA if provided in ETS export, not present otherwise val                 |   Translated value of the KNX data (if DPT known through the ETS export), or empty hex                 |   HEX representation of the KNX data in case DPT is not known raw                 |   "true" if 'val' is empty and 'hex' is used, not present otherwise response            |   "true" if this was a RESPONSE to a read request, not present otherwise

 **Important:** The "value" of binary data is translated to "1" or "0" for all Datapoint Types in the DPT1 category.